Vine Ripe Nutrition Logo

 A Fresh Approach to Eating

-For people who have IBS and eat plant based, many find that they are sensitive to beans and other legumes.
+For people who have IBS and eat plant based, many of us find that we are sensitive to beans and other legumes.
 However, 1/4 cup of canned lentils is considered low in fodmap.
-And many people find that as time passes that their tolerance increases!
+And many people find that as time passes that their tolerance improves.

 Another, great thing about lentils is that they are packed with nutrition.
 These nutrients include protein, fiber, B vitamins, zinc, magnesium and potassium.
-They are also rich in polyphenols.
+They are also rich in polyphenols which help reduce inflammation.

 Types of Lentils